Harchytekt/Android-Project/README.md

 # Android Project 🤖
 This is my first project in _Android_.
-It has been developped in my third year at the Haute École en Hainaut for the _Développement mobile - Applications sur Android_ course.
+It has been developped in my third year at the Haute École en Hainaut for the _Développement mobile - Applications sur Android_ course.

 ## The project 👨🏻‍💻